vendia/blog/posts/2022-05-31-vendia-announces-series-b.md

 ---
-title: 'Vendia Announces Series B Funding'
+title: 'Vendia announces Series B funding'
 description: "We've raised $30M in series B funding to usher in the web3 era with our next-gen blockchain technology"
 date: '2022-05-31'
 authors: